vitest-dev/vitest/docs/config/index.md

 }
 ```

-Vitest also exposes `environments` variable with built-in environments throught `vitest/environments`, in case you just want to extend it.
+Vitest also exposes `builtinEnvironments` variable with built-in environments through `vitest/environments`, in case you just want to extend it.
 You can read more about extending environments in [our guide](/guide/environment).

 ### environmentOptions